 You’ve obviously seen trees that grow straight up.
 You may have even seen trees that grow at an angle.
 But have you ever seen trees that grow in a near perfect semi-circle?
 That’s what you'll find in a section of forest outside the small town of Gryfino, Poland.
 Some 400 pine trees have grown in the shape of a slanted J, all of them with the belly of the J pointing North.
 Even more strange: they're surrounded by other trees that are happily growing in the old fashioned manner, straight up towards the sky.
 From tanks rolling over them during WWII, to strange gravitational pull, to humans bending the trees themselves to make curved wood for boats, many theories have been posed.
 But in the end, no one really knows why they're bent.

 3. Dragon Blood Trees, Yemen

-Trees that bleed?
+Trees that bleed red?
 Now that’s straight out of the Twilight Zone.
 The Dragon Blood trees on the Yemeni island of Socotra are some of the most unique and abstract looking vegetative species on the planet.
-Their umbrella shape, made up of thick plentiful branches make the trees look like gigantic, dried-out broccoli sprouting up from the desert landscape.
-The trees get their name from the blood red resin they produce, which has been used for medicine (for diarrhea, wounds, ulcers, and fever), dye, and as a stimulant for thousands of years.
+Their umbrella shape, made up of thick, plentiful branches, make the trees look like gigantic, dried-out broccoli sprouting up from the desert landscape.
+The trees get their name from the blood red resin they produce, which has been used in medicine (for diarrhea, wounds, ulcers, and fever), dye, and as a stimulant for thousands of years.
 Pretty amazing, right?

 4. Sunken Forest, Kazakhstan